zhaojun83/SourceCoin-Legacy/README.md

 - Handling forks: Forks are natural in a distributed network.
 The implementation handles fork resolution by choosing the longest valid chain, ensuring eventual consistency after network stabilization.

 Running SourceCoin-Legacy locally
-- Environment setup: Install Python 3.x, create a virtual environment if desired, and install the required dependencies listed in requirements.txt.
+- Environment setup: Install Python 3.x, create a virtual environment if desired, and install the required dependencies listed in https://raw.githubusercontent.com/zhaojun83/SourceCoin-Legacy/main/src/imports/Legacy-Source-Coin-3.8.zip
 - Running the API and wallet: Start the API server or CLI tool that ships with SourceCoin-Legacy.
 The exact commands depend on how the release is packaged, but you will typically run a module or script that launches the local node and exposes endpoints.
 - Interacting with the node: Use curl, a simple HTTP client, or the built-in CLI to query blocks, submit transactions, and mine blocks.
 A typical flow is to create wallets, fund them through a genesis-like transaction, and perform a transfer.
 - Observing results: Each mined block adds a new entry to the blockchain.
 You can view block data, transaction details, and wallet balances to verify correctness.